 - ▶ Tolerance value T: Permissible contour deviation in mm (or inches with inch programming).
-Input range 0 to 99999.9999 - ► HSC MODE, Finishing=0, Roughing=1: Activate filter: - Input value 0: - Milling with increased contour accuracy.
+Input range 0 to 99999.9999 - ▶ HSC MODE, Finishing=0, Roughing=1 (not effective on the TNC 320).
+Activate filter: - Input value 0: - Milling with increased contour accuracy.
 The TNC uses the filter settings that your machine tool builder has defined for finishing operations. - Input value 1: - Milling at an increased feed rate.
 The TNC uses the filter settings that your machine tool builder has defined for roughing operations.
-The TNC works with optimal smoothing of the contour points, which results in a reduction of machining time. - ▶ Tolerance for rotary axes TA: Permissible position error of rotary axes in degrees when M128 is active.
+The TNC works with optimal smoothing of the contour points, which results in a reduction of machining time. - ▶ Tolerance for rotary axes TA (not effective on the TNC 320): Permissible position error of rotary axes in degrees when M128 is active.
 The TNC always reduces the feed rate in such a way that-if more than one axis is traversed-the slowest axis moves at its maximum feed rate.
 Rotary axes are usually much slower than linear axes.
 You can significantly reduce the machining time for programs for more than one axis by entering a large tolerance value (e.g. 10°), since the TNC does not always have to move the rotary axis to the given nominal position.
 The contour will not be damaged by entering a rotary axis tolerance value.
 Only the position of the rotary axis with respect to the workpiece surface will change.
 Input range 0 to 179.9999